Sunday, January 12, 2025

 Meat Pies

 For the first couple of years of our marriage we didn’t have a washing machine.
 We did our laundry every Saturday at Allan's mother's house.
-I would go to my mom's house on Wednesday's to was diapers in her wringer washing machine (but that's a different story).
+I would go to my mom's house on Wednesday's to wash diapers in her wringer washing machine (but that's a different story).
 We would usually eat dinner with Allan's family on Saturday evening.
 His mom almost always served Morrison Meat Pies.
 Allan grew up eating them.
 I had never heard of them before I met Allan.
-When Allan's dad was growing up, the Morrison Meat Pies factory was across the street from his school.
-He would quite often stop there on his way home from school to ge a meat pie for a snack.
+When Allan's dad was growing up, the Morrison Meat Pies factory was across the street from his school, Lincoln Junior High on State Street.
+He would quite often stop there on his way home from school to get a meat pie, for a nickel, for a snack.
 So, Morrison Meat Pies were a long standing Strong family tradition.
 We always eat them covered with Campbell's vegetable soup.
 Some people serve them with chile or with gravy.
 A few years ago, the Morrison Meat Pies factory company went out of business.
 Allan was very disappointed and went on a quest for the perfect meat pie recipe.
 After much trial and error, this is what we came up with.

 Scotch Meat Pies